-Information security is focused on keeping your data and information safe from theft, corruption or distortion.
-In our digital world, where cyber criminals can grind a business to a halt with an email, it is logical to focus on digital barriers, such as firewalls and two-factor authentication.
+Physical security controls offer businesses protection against damaging attacks that threaten your information security.
+Keeping your data and information safe from theft, corruption or distortion.
+In our digital world, where cybercriminals can grind a business to a halt with an email, it’s logical to focus on digital barriers, such as firewalls and two-factor authentication.

 Physical security doesn’t just pose a risk to large businesses either.
-It is also a weakness that is particularly easy to exploit in smaller organisations, as they often have less money to invest in physical protection and fewer personnel who can be dedicated to security.
+It is also a weakness that is particularly easy to exploit in smaller organisations, as they often have less money to invest in physical protection and fewer resources dedicated to security.

 The new working models of hybrid working, or permanent home working, have also made physical security an increased issue for more businesses.
 Home workspaces are likely to be significantly less secure than an office or other workplace, making it easier for criminals to gain access to devices.
 The travel and transportation of these devices to and from the workplace also opens up more opportunities for those with malicious intent.

 Every organisation has physical assets or facilities that can give criminals access to your information.
 This includes: